 The STATMed Way to Read Medical Learning Test and Board Exam Questions

 Have you struggled with — or even failed — your medical boards?
 You’re not alone.
-Bad test-taking is a thing and even incredibly smart students and doctors can have trouble with these exams.
-Surprisingly, the way you’re reading board exam questions could be the problem.
+Bad test-taking is a thing.
+And even incredibly smart students and doctors can have trouble with these exams.
+Surprisingly, the way you’re approaching board exam questions could be the problem.

-We’ve worked with a variety of med students and professionals over the years and have noticed five common issues “bad test-takers” experience.
+Over the years, we’ve worked with a variety of med students and professionals and have noticed five common issues “bad test-takers” experience.
 So, to help head off these problems, we’ve created a five-part series where we dig into the top reasons people have struggled with boards (or other tests).
 One thing we’ve noticed?
 How you read and process board exam questions can make a big difference.

 Now, before we dig into the method we recommend, we’ll start by saying this: no two learners are exactly alike.
 What works for some people might not work for you, and vice versa.